frederic-perez/AmE-dictionary/data/idioms.md

 __make (something) up as (one) goes (along)__ To improvise continuously as one does something; to do something without formal guidelines, structure, rules, etc. _None of us really knew how to play the game, so we just made it up as we went along._
 __make (the) baby Jesus cry__ To be offensive, immoral, unethical, in poor taste, etc., as might cause or provoke the displeasure or disapproval of Jesus Christ. _I try not to use vulgar language, as my mother told me at a young age that it makes baby Jesus cry._
 __make a face__ To distort the features of the face; grimace.
+__make a hole in (something)__ To take, use up, or deplete a large amount of money available in something, such as a budget, one’s wallet, etc. _The cost of repairing the car is really going to make a hole in our savings._
 __make a long arm for (something)__ To extend one’s arm fully toward something; to reach out for something. _Mary’s new boyfriend made a long arm for the bottle of wine at the end of the table, helping himself to another glass._
+__make a mark__ To do something that makes one famous or successful; to do something that is very important or meaningful. _The actress first made a mark with her incredible performance as Lady Macbeth on Broadway._
+__make a run for (someone or something)__ To run in order to escape something or to reach a destination quickly, perhaps before a certain time or before something happens. _Our taxi was late picking us up, so we’re going to have to make a run for the train when we get to the station!_
 __make a run for it__ To run in order to escape something or to reach a destination quickly, perhaps before a certain time or before something happens. _Our taxi was late picking us up, so we’re going to have to make a run for it when we get to the station._
 __make a scene__ (create a scene) To create a loud, typically angry disturbance or display in public, such that it draws attention to those involved.
+__make a wide stride__ To make great and rapid progress or advancement. _The one-time political advisor has been making a wide stride toward absolute control of the country._
+__make advances at (one)__ To approach one in a flirtatious, amorous, or sexual manner; to try or begin to seduce one. _Terry was fired after he began making advances at his secretary._
 __make amends__ :three: To provide restitution or attempt to reconcile or resolve the situation after a wrong one has done. _I’m not sure I can make amends for all the times I’ve let you down, but I want to try to be better for you._
 __make an end of (something)__ To stop, cease, or conclude something. _I’m going to make an end of the corruption in this department once and for all!_
 __make an impression__